logancyang/obsidian-copilot/README.md

 ## 🤗 New to Copilot?
 Quick Guide for Beginners

-The simplest way to get started is to get an OpenAI API key and set it in the Copilot settings.
+The simplest way to get started is to get an OpenAI API key (with payment method set up with OpenAI) and set it in the Copilot settings.
 Then simply pick `gpt-4o` or `gpt-4o-mini` in the model dropdown to start chatting.
-[Learn more here](https://obsidiancopilot.com).
+Please check out the [documentation](https://obsidiancopilot.com/en/docs) for more details.

 Try going through all the Copilot commands in the command palette, and see what they do.
-Checkout my [youtube channel](https://youtube.com/@loganhallucinates?sub_confirmation=1) for previous demos.
+You can also checkout my [youtube channel](https://youtube.com/@loganhallucinates?sub_confirmation=1) for previous demos.

 #### 🔧 Copilot Settings